 - 1. Protecting the health and safety of all employees is a commitment of the highest priority. - 2.
 Management will take a leadership role in promoting a safe and healthy work environment. - 3.
-Management, employees and the union share the responsibility for reducing injuries and illness by ensuring that jobs are performed in a safe and healthy manner. - 4.
-Good management systems and practices will be developed with employee involvement and cooperation to minimize injuries and illness. - 5.
-Health and safety procedures will focus on the prevention of injuries and illnesses and be based on scientific principles and acceptable standards. - 6.
-Information about health and safety programs will be made accessible to all employees.

-- 7. Employees will be informed of any known safety, health and ergonomic hazards in their work. - 8.
+Management, employees and the union share the responsibility for reducing occupational injuries and illness by ensuring that jobs are performed in a safe and healthy manner. - 4.
+Management systems and practices will be developed with employee involvement and cooperation to minimize injuries and illness. - 5.
+Focus on the prevention of occupational injuries and illnesses taking a scientific-based approach to principles and acceptable standards. - 6.
+Information about health and safety programs will be made accessible to all employees. - 7.
+Employees will be informed of any known safety, health and ergonomic hazards that are or may be present in their work. - 8.
 Programs and practices will be reviewed on an as needed basis and at least annually to ensure they are in keeping with legislative and corporate standards.